 One way debt collectors try to intimidate borrowers is by claiming the borrower committed fraud, which is a criminal offense.
 A person can face criminal charges in a court of law if they commit fraud; however, taking out a payday loan and then not being able to pay it back is not a fraud.

-Fraud occurs when a person knowingly takes out a loan with no intention of paying it back.
+Fraud occurs when a person knowingly takes out a loan without intention of paying it back.
 It’s a form of deceit.
 In addition to having to prove this was the borrower’s intent in a court of law, the debt collector would also have to prove that the borrower was fully aware that their bank account would be empty a week after the loan, when the repayment was due to be collected.

 In Fact, In Most Cases, It’s Illegal for Collectors to Even Threaten Jail

 Debt collectors don’t waste any time when a borrower doesn’t repay their payday loan by the due date.
 They often begin calling the borrower — and sometimes their friends or family — right away.
 Many do so at all hours of the day and night.
-This can be very stressful for the borrower, who wants to repay their loan, but just can’t afford to do so.
+This can be very stressful for the borrower, who wants to repay their loan, but just can’t afford it.
 Some debt collectors even resort to calling you at work or making threats to get you to pay.
 These threats may include having you arrested.

 The Federal Trade Commission put into law the Fair Debt Collection Practices Act, which is a federal law designed to protect consumers against abuse by debt collectors.
 This act states that debt collectors can only attempt to contact you between the hours of 8 a.m. and 9 p.m.
 They also can’t call you at work if our job prohibits outside communication, nor can they harass you (or anyone you know) about the debt.